rapidsms/rapidsms/docs/topics/extensible-models.rst

 Conclusions
 --------------

-South provides an easy way to add new attributes to ExtensibleModels, within an already-deploayed instance of RapidSMS.
+South provides an easy way to add new attributes to ExtensibleModels, within an already-deployed instance of RapidSMS.

 Depending on your needs, south-managed migrations and regular syncdb offer different behaviors for attribute clashes with extensible models used by two separate apps.
 In either case, if two groups within the community are working on apps that extend the same model (and that both use one another's apps), they should probably be coordinating regularly when adding attributes, to be sure there are no clashes, and to determine which attributes should be brought into the base class.